CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

  * __requirements.txt__ file is generate a virtual env. to developer in local enviroment.
  * __reference.txt__ and __demo_template_IAC_1.yaml__ files are documents to guide in this implementation POC.

+### How to implement this project?

 ### Topic issues

+I needed to learn in my few free time some topics about AWS resource like Athena, Lambda, Glue, Cloudformation and API Gatewy; so i built based on simplicity and functional vision such that i got a POC in version 1 with minimum functionality to the main goal: __*delivery data on demand into my users.*__

+#### Performance

+#### Reusability code

+:thumbsup: The great point is the IaC template to implement easily all resource AWS in the POC, so then i need to do minimum steps to implement total infrastructure of project.

+:eyes: One of the great problem in this POC is the duplicate of code in auth lambdas and sql endpoints: I consider the duplicate code in several auth lambdas and process like a chance to improve the structure of code and data model such that:

+* In one query, i can get as amount as i can.
+* Don't maintain several file with exactly like content for same goal.
+* Get minimum and necessary logical processes in project.

+#### Money

 Money, design of solution, performance, scalability, possible problems and limitations of solution.